-I've heard Sheryl Sandberg discuss the need for women in leadership, and your own Gracies speech also pointed out the need for women in leadership.
-What advice would you give those trying to negotiate their way to power?
+Your Gracies speech focused on the need for women in leadership.
+What advice would you give those trying to negotiate their way to positions of power?

 JW: One, imagine yourself as a leader before you become one; believe that you can lead, that you can make a difference.
 Two, don’t be afraid to make mistakes: everyone does; what’s critical is you need to own them and move on.
 Three, bring others along with you: lift them up as you move up, share your good fortune.
 Finally, have a vision of what you want to accomplish.